isomorphic-software/smartclient-docs/reference_2.md

 Extensions to the Date class, including added static methods on the Date object, and additional instance methods available on all date instances.

 ---
-## Object: DateRange

-### Description
-A JavaScript object specifying a range of dates.
-Values are [start](#attr-daterangestart) and [end](#attr-daterangeend).
-If either value is omitted, the range is assumed to be open-ended in that direction - so if dateRange.start is omitted, the range will include any date earlier than the value specified in dateRange.end.

----
 ## Object: DebugOverflowSettings

 ### Description